-Students will receive provisional notification regarding admission to the clinical program in the spring, prior to the Comprehensive Examination.
-At this time they will be notified either of 1) provisional acceptance to the clinical program contingent upon their successful completion of the Comprehensive exam or satisfactory progress on the M.A. thesis, or 2) waitlist status, meaning that they will be admitted if there are sufficient openings after the initial acceptances are final, or 3) that they cannot be admitted.
+Students will receive provisional notification regarding admission to the clinical program in the spring.
+At this time they will be notified either of: 1) provisional acceptance to the clinical program contingent upon their successful completion of MA requirements or 2) wait-list status, meaning that they will be admitted if there are sufficient openings after the initial acceptances are final, and are eligible to reapply to following year or 3) that they cannot be admitted; If a student is not admitted he/she/they will not be eligible to reapply to the program.
+If an applicant receives waitlist status and reapplies the following year, it is important to understand that he/she/they will need to complete a new application process, including providing updated application materials and participating in two independent interviews, and that their application will be considered alongside that year's applicants.
 These ranking are made on the basis of all information available (e.g., academic performance, input from all faculty who know the student, admissions interviews, previous experience, GPA, etc.).